Bhattacharya-Lab/lociPARSE/README.md

 6. First line in the output "score.txt" shows pMoL score.
 Each of the subsequent lines sepcify 2 columns: column-1: nucleotide index in PDB and column-2: pNuL score.

-Inference time for a typical RNA structure (~70 nucleotides) should be around 5 - 10 seconds.
+Inference time for a typical RNA structure (~70 nucleotides) should take a few seconds.

 ## Datasets